 I guess it all depends.
 But it seems like there are two basic schools of thought.

 Design motivates me when it comes to taking on new challenges or fabrication techniques.
 Bent lamination, organic curves and using veneer in my designs are relatively new areas for me.
 I’ve been a pretty boxy guy when it comes to furniture design.
 I think it’s partly due to my limited free time to actually spend in the shop.
 My wife would probably tell you it’s my type-A personality that always seeks order.
 Being a parent with a full time job outside of my basement and … Read More »

 I spent a few hours at Midwest Woodworking yesterday afternoon.
 I pulled aside some of the boards I’ll be purchasing on the day of the event (Bubinga, Sapele, Teak) and spoke about having some custom veneer panels made up from Kawazinga (waterfall) Bubinga.
 While I was there, five people were cleaning, organizing and preparing the facility for the lumber, veneer and equipment sale in less than two weeks.
 It’s the cleanest and most organized I’ve ever seen the place, and considering the size, there’s more work planned prior to the event.
-With the volume of inquiries that have come in … Read More »
+With … Read More »

 I’ve posted nearly 50 photos and descriptions of the equipment for sale at Midwest Woodworking.
 The large majority of this stuff is, well, large.
 And much of it is wired for 3-phase.
 Lots of industrial sized german equipment that is in some cases 10% of the cost of some new equipment.
 There are about a dozen shop carts available (the ones architects use for loft decor), as well as clamps galore and small electronic tools.

 You can take a look at what you’ll find here on Pinterest:

 If you are interested in purchasing anything, contact Frank David at … Read More »